Hiroreco/enreco-archive/recap-data/glossary/lore/general/libestal-ancient-entry.md

 In addition to Star Sites, two major dungeons served as key plot events:

 - **Stronghold of Ruin** – Unlocked on Day 3; where the heroes first encountered and freed the Outlander.
-- **Heart of Ruin** – Unlocked on Day 7; the final dungeon where the source of all evil—the Curse—was destroyed.
+- **Heart of Ruin** – Unlocked on Day 7; the final dungeon where the source of all evil, the Curse, was destroyed.

 Before entering the Heart of Ruin, the heroes undertook a special quest on Day 6 titled **The Ritual**, which served as a narrative bridge into the finale.